ldci/redCV/README.md

 #### You need the lastest Red master version.

 Tested with Windows XP and Windows 10.
+### NEW July 18 2016

+Convolve routines are improved but rather low speed as expected!

+2D Filtering can be used. (see documentation for details)

+More samples to come

 ### NEW July 12 2016